 - A few ideas to do something different

 I also teach a Skillshare MAP MAKING class!
 It’s open to all levels, all around the world.
-The schedule is flexible too, but it’s a great way to meet awesome people too.
-I created this map to document my favorite places in the 10th arrondissement.
+The schedule is flexible too (once you sign up you have lifetime access), but it’s a great way to meet awesome people too.
+I’ve created maps to document my favorite places in the 10th and 9th arrondissements.
 I’d love to see maps of your travels too!
 Sign up here.

 DISCLAIMER: I do my best to keep everything up to date, but it’s always a good idea to double check addresses and openings.